Chart Color Schemes

 Traralgon - East faces significant health challenges, as indicated by health data.

-Both younger and older age groups have a high prevalence of common health conditions.
-The rate of private health cover is approximately 51% of the total population (~6,630 people), slightly lower than the average SA2 area.
-Arthritis and mental health issues are the most prevalent medical conditions in the area, affecting 10.2 and 10.1% of residents respectively.
-A total of 60.9% of residents report having no medical ailments, compared to 60.1% across Rest of Vic.
-The area has a high proportion of seniors aged 65 and over, at 20.8% (2,692 people).
-Health outcomes among seniors present some challenges, broadly mirroring the general population's health profile.
+Both younger and older age groups have a notable prevalence of common health conditions.
+Private health cover is held by approximately 51% of the total population (~6,630 people), slightly lower than the average SA2 area.
+The most prevalent medical conditions are arthritis (affecting 10.2% of residents) and mental health issues (impacting 10.1%).
+A majority of residents, 60.9%, report being completely free from medical ailments, compared to 60.1% in the rest of Victoria.
+The area has a higher proportion of seniors aged 65 and over at 20.8% (2,692 people).
+Health outcomes among seniors present some challenges, largely consistent with the general population's health profile.

 Frequently Asked Questions - Health